Sayaka Yamamoto: 2010–2012: Debut with NMB48

 Yamamoto was given her first solo A-side center on NMB48's third single "Junjou U-19," which was released on February 8, 2012.
 This was also the first NMB48 single to include a solo song, "Jungle Gym," sung by Yamamoto.
-On March 15, Yamamoto was a part of the senbatsu for AKB48's 25th single "GIVE ME FIVE!".
 On May 9, NMB48 released their fourth single "Nagiichi," centered by Yamamoto and Miyuki Watanabe.
-On May 23, Yamamoto was included as a part of the media senbatsu for AKB48's 26th single "Manatsu no Sounds Good!".
 On June 6, Yamamoto ranked 18th in AKB48's 4th general election with a total of 23,020 votes and as a result, sang on B-side "Nante Bohemian" as a member of "Undergirls" on AKB48's 27th single "Gingham Check."
 On August 8, NMB48 released their fifth single "Virginity," featuring Yamamoto as the sole center.
-On October 31, Yamamoto participated as a senbatsu member on AKB48's 28th single "UZA."
 On November 7, NMB48 released their 6th single "Kitagawa Kenji," for which Yamamoto served as center with Miyuki Watanabe.
 On November 21, Yamamoto released her first photobook entitled "Sayagami," which sold over 55,000 units.
-The photobook was released on the same day as Miyuki Watanabe's photobook and was marketed as a battle between the two members, which was ultimately "won" by Watanabe.
-On December 5, AKB48 released their 29th single "Eien Pressure," for which Yamamoto sang on the B-side "HA!" as NMB48 and served as center along with Miyuki Watanabe.
-This marked the first time Yamamoto served as a center for a B-side on an AKB48 single.